taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Account_Management/Single_Logout_Mechanism.md

 Taikun CloudWorks offers a comprehensive Single Logout (SLO) service, empowering administrators to enhance security by terminating user sessions across multiple applications in a single action.
 This feature ensures a cohesive and secure user experience.

 ### Keystone Integration
-Taikun seamlessly integrates with Keystone Identity Management.
+Taikun CloudWorks seamlessly integrates with Keystone Identity Management.
 Keystone enhances security by providing a centralized authentication and authorization system, ensuring a secure foundation for your applications.

 ### Admin Configurability
 Administrators have full control over Single Logout settings in the account settings of Taikun CloudWorks.
 Easily configure SLO parameters to align with your security policies and ensure a smooth and secure logout process for your users.